 Ranking higher for keywords has been both an enigma and moving target for marketers worldwide (thanks a lot, Google).
 While we could spend 10,000+ words rehashing where search has been and how many times the algorithms have changed, it’s best to focus on the now and the next wave of methods you need to help boost your search engine rankings.

-Today’s common practice is to create content focused on a single long-tail keyword.
-One that you can actually rank for with a difficulty score of somewhere between 65 and 75.
-So you do your research, craft the perfect headline, cross all your on-page SEO t’s and sit back awaiting those rankings to roll in.
+Previous common practice was to create content focused on a single long-tail keyword.
+One that you could actually rank for with a difficulty score of somewhere between 65 and 75.
+You’d do research, craft the perfect headline, cross all your on-page SEO t’s and sit back awaiting those rankings to roll in.

 Topic clusters & SERPs: Digital peas n’ carrots